An-Untitled-Developer/tetr.io-ASAR-Decompile/README.md

 Hey uh A-UD here, the folders and files are a mess because github can't github correctly (I hate it here).

-Anyway for all the files go to the release and unzip the 7zip.
+Anyway for all the files go to the release and unzip.
 Too lazy to properly format.

 ![tetr.io](https://kagari.moe/outer_assets/tetrio/logo-desktop.png)